invpe/GridShell/README.md

 ## 🗃️ Key Features
 - Distributed Computing Power: Leverage the collective computing strength of ESP32 nodes for efficient task execution.
+- Distributed Storage: All telemetry data is stored on the network nodes
 - Telemetry Data Processing: Store and process telemetry data from IoT devices, enabling deep analysis and insights.
 - Custom Script Execution: Empower users to execute custom scripts and calculations on telemetry data.
 - Real-time Visualization: Integrate with Grafana dashboards for real-time and historical data insights.